jiyong-park/jiyong-park.github.io/_pages/temporary_research.md

-7. **Park, J.** "Greenwashing in the Cloud: Cloud Computing Adoption, Corporate Sustainability Disclosure, and Environmental Performance,” work in progress
+7. **Park, J.** "Greenwashing in the Cloud: Cloud Migration, Corporate Sustainability Disclosure, and Environmental Performance,” work in progress

 7. Lee, M., **Park, J.**, Cho, D., and Lee, H. "Does Bike-Sharing Help Commercial Revitalization?
 The Impact of Bike-Sharing on Sales in Local Commercial Districts," work in progress